-Update the configuration files to use the correct parameters, see Error!
-Reference source not ound. for details.
+Update the configuration files to use the correct parameters, see Configuration Parameter Overview for details.

 CMA Presence not registered.
 CMA Directory not registered.
 CMA provisioning error.
 CMA authentication failed.

 These messages may display if a VVX phone is having connection issues with the Polycom Converged Management ApplicationTM (CMATM) system that provisioned it.
 For more information about provisioning using a Polycom CMA system, see the latest Polycom CMA System Operations Guide.